phstc/phstc.github.com/_posts/2015-05-17-dont-disqualify-yourself.md

 ## Make a good first impression

-The README is the first content people see when they access a repository.
-A well written README, can tell how good you are at sharing knowledge and explaining problems.
-You can be an incredible coder, but if you can't communicate well, how are you going to transmit it?
+Try to make the README of your projects as clear and objective as possible, it's the first content that people see when they access a repository.

+A well written README, can tell how good you are at sharing knowledge and explaining problems, like a good team player should be.

-Usually good writing skills don't happen naturally, you have to practice it.
-Review your READMEs, Wiki pages and blog posts, make them clear and objective for people that sometimes reach them out without a context.
+Usually good writing skills don't happen naturally, you have to practice them.
+You can use READMEs, Wiki pages and blog posts to exercise these skills.

-## Convert "exotic" code into opportunities

-Everybody can get better over the years.
-So I'm normally very tolerant with old code.
-And also, because I don't think it's fair to judge code without knowing the context in which it was written.
+## Not so proud of some of your code?

+So you have some code that you aren't super proud of?
+Don't worry, everyone has.

-But be prepared if an interviewer asks you: "Is there something that would you like to have done differently in this project?".
-Answering this question acknowledging the project (code) weakness and explaining how you could have done it better, gives you a good opportunity to make a huge positive impression.
+But if an interviewer asks you something like: "Is there something that would you like to have done differently in this code?".
+Take this as an opportunity to impress him by acknowledging the code weaknesses and explaining how you could have done it better, it can cause a huge good impression.

 As a good practice, I suggest you to review your projects from time to time.
 Do you know that boring Sunday, in which you don't have anything to do?
 Well, why not spend some time practicing code refactor in old projects?

-## Make a song from your profile
+## Make a song of your profile

 [Does your profile plays a song](https://song-of-github.herokuapp.com)?

 If you don't have any public project or activity (or a GitHub profile).
 You will probably lose some points compared with candidates that have.

-P-L-E-A-S-E, don't say that you don't have public projects or activities, because the company that you work for doesn't encourage it.
+P-l-e-a-s-e, don't say that you don't have public projects or activities, because the company that you work for doesn't encourage it.
 IMO open source is much more an individual initiative than a company one.
-If your company uses for example Rails, it encourages open source, but it doesn't mean that your boss will tell you to spend working hours in open source, just to make you a better GitHub profile.
-If you do something good in your spare time, that gives value to an internal project, I'm sure that your boss will sponsor it by giving you time to work on that.
-Don't expect the other way around: "Hey, feel free spend working hours on what you want.
-If it results in something valuable we can add it to our internal project".
+If your company uses Rails or any other OSS, it encourages open source, but it doesn't mean that your boss will tell you to spend working hours in open source, just to make you a better GitHub profile.
+If you do something good by yourself, that gives value to an internal project, I'm sure that your boss will sponsor it by giving you time to work on that.

 ## Engage users